- 1 Wi-Fi Camera Features To Consider

-Burglary is one of the most commonly committed property crimes, as this statistically leads to some of the least arrests, with 2016 estimates stating that a mere 13.7% of all reported break-ins resulted in an arrest.
-Security cameras are not only the key to catching burglars but also represent the best form of prevention.
+Burglary is one of the most common property crimes since this statistically leads to the lowest percentage of arrests.
+2016 estimates state that a mere 13.7% of all reported break-ins resulted in an arrest.
+Security cameras are not only the key to catching burglars but the key to dissuading them as well.
 Unlike motion detectors and alarms which only frighten, startle or automatically contact authorities, cameras can be used to identify perpetrators.

 Beyond the benefit of providing tangible evidence and giving criminals pause, Wi-fi cameras fulfill the role of less sophisticated devices.
-Your Wi-fi camera can work as a PA system, and it functions as a motion detector.
+Your Wi-fi camera can work as a PA system, or function as a motion detector.

-Cameras can offer the best level of security any individual homeowner could require, acting as a prime deterrent to break-ins whilst also forming the backbone of any home security system by providing the most information among detection devices.
-Live feeds and recordings are both essential for security, and on the off chance that something does happen, can ensure that you get back your property.
+Cameras can offer the highest level of security any individual homeowner could require, acting as a prime deterrent to break-ins whilst also forming the backbone of any home security system by providing the most information among detection devices.
+Live feeds and recordings are both essential for security, and on the off chance that something does happen, can ensure that you get your property back.